godotengine/godot-docs/tutorials/3d/working_with_3d_skeletons.rst

 Working with 3D skeletons
 =========================

 Godot 3D skeleton support is currently quite rudimentary.
-Skeleton node and class were disigned mainly to support importing skeletal animations as set of transformation matrices.
+The :ref:`class_Skeleton` node and class were designed mainly to support importing skeletal animations as a set of transformation matrices.

 Skeleton node
 -------------